DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 }
 ```

 To get all occupied parking spaces a database query gets all entries in the `parkingSpace` table [ParkingSpace table](#parkingspace).
-Afterwards the array gets filtered to only include the parking spot number.
+Afterward, the array gets filtered to only include the parking spot number.

 1. Get all parking spots for this level